digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 What are Zero Downtime Smart Contract Upgrades?
 -----------------------------------------------

-Zero-Downtime Smart Contract Upgrades (SCU) are a new feature for Daml packages which enable authors to publish new versions of their templates while maintaining compatibility with prior versions, without any downtime for package users and existing contracts.
+Zero-Downtime Smart Contract Upgrades (SCU) are a feature for Daml packages which enable authors to publish new versions of their templates while maintaining compatibility with prior versions, without any downtime for package users and existing contracts.

-Previously, package authors could upgrade their packages using broadly one of two approaches:
+Without this feature, package authors can upgrade their packages using broadly one of two approaches:

 -  | Provide a Daml workflow for upgrading contracts to the new version,